 Art empowers learning

-This exhibit would not be possible without assistance from the Friends of the Bedford Free Public Library.
+This exhibit would not be possible without assistance from the Arts Steering Committee with additional support from the Friends of the Bedford Free Public Library.

 Arts Steering Committee